You are here

 The UMD Study Abroad office recognizes the complexities of returning home after your adventurous time abroad.
 We are dedicated to supporting alumni as they adjust back to life in the U.S. Come and visit us once you return to campus; we love hearing about your positive experiences!
 We are also here to talk about any concerns and challenges you may have faced abroad.

 Your feedback and opinions help us continuously improve our programs and support.
 It provides helpful advice to future study abroad students as well.
-All UMD study abroad participants are emailed a survey regarding their study abroad experiences after returning.
+All UMD study abroad participants are emailed a survey regarding their study abroad experiences after their program.
 We thank you in advance for your input!

 Reverse Culture Shock